Via Valais

 Day 7

-Today, we’ll take the valley train up to the village of Randa and have the option to cross the Charles Kuonen suspension bridge, the world’s longest pedestrian suspension bridge at 494 meters in length.
+From the village of Randa, we cross the Charles Kuonen suspension bridge, Europe’s longest pedestrian suspension bridge at 494 meters in length.
 From here we continue along the Europaweg, a high-level traverse with flowing running and our first views of the Matterhorn.
-We spend the night high on the valley side above Zermatt at a mountain hotel with dorm accommodation.
-There is no bag delivery available tonight.

 Day 8

-Today is one of the best single days of trail running to be found anywhere in the Alps.
+Today is one of the best days of trail running to be found anywhere in the Alps.
 We’ll cruise around the head of the Zermatt valley with incredible views the whole way – and several great options for coffee stops!
-The gradients are gentle overall, with a final descent right into Zermatt.

 Day 9

 Enjoy some time exploring the car-free village of Zermatt, a historic climbing and ski town dotted with centuries-old wooden chalets.
-Or take a local trail run – you could even use the excellent trams and cog-railway trains to avoid too much up or down.
 At the end of the day, you can enjoy the spa at our hotel in Zermatt!

 Day 10